davidycliao/davidycliao/README.md

 I am a PhD student in the Department of Government, the University of Essex.
 My research interests are mainly in __distributive politics__ and __roll call polarization__ within congress, and particularly in how electoral motives shape preference, representation and ideological positionings.

-Apart from my PhD project, I’m also interested in applying various natural language processing techniques to understand legislative speeches and debates.
-Free free to check my [research profile](https://davidycliao.github.io/research/) :open_file_folder: and latest [curriculum vitae](https://raw.githack.com/davidycliao/cv_show/main/CV.pdf) :clipboard: out.
+Apart from my dissertation project, I also apply various natural language processing techniques to understand political discourse as well as ues deep learning for speech processing in my new research project.
+Free free to check out my [research profile](https://davidycliao.github.io/research/) :open_file_folder: and latest [curriculum vitae](https://raw.githack.com/davidycliao/cv_show/main/CV.pdf) :clipboard:.